PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter4/iaasAWSexample/README.md

 What can the features for this project accomplish?
 * What's the main functionality
 AWS CloudFormation provides a common language to describe and provision all the infrastructure resources in your environment in a safe, repeatable way.

+### Architecting
+> Optionally readers can design a cloud computing architecture similar to examples illustrated in the book.
+>> Readers can use the pptx, powerpoint file and architecting icons located in this directory to support diagramming a cloud computing IaaS resource.

 ## Contributing